United States Army Forces in the Middle East

-U.S. Army Forces in Liberia, established from June 1942 to build the Robertsfield Airfield and the Freeport of Monrovia, came under control of U.S. Army Forces in the Middle East on 12 September 1943, but continued as a semi-autonomous command for the entire war.
+U.S. Army Forces in Liberia, established in June 1942 to build the Robertsfield Airfield and the Freeport of Monrovia, came under the control of U.S. Army Forces in the Middle East on 12 September 1943 but continued as a semi-autonomous command for the entire war.

 The first commander of the USAFIME was Maj.
 Gen. Russell L. Maxwell.
 He was replaced in November 1942 by Lt.
 Gen. Frank M. Andrews of the United States Army Air Forces (USAAF), and in January 1943 by Maj.
 Gen. Lewis H. Brereton.

 Maxwell was an army general because at the time he was appointed it was expected that the Americans would contribute ground troops to assist in the Allied Western Desert campaign.
-Initially the only US combat forces which were allocated to the Mediterranean Theatre of War were USAAF squadrons.
-As plans for Operation Torch began to take shape the it became clear that the Americans would not contribute ground troops to the Western Desert Campaign.
+Initially, the only US combat forces that were allocated to the Mediterranean Theatre of War were USAAF squadrons.
+As plans for Operation Torch began to take shape it became clear that the Americans would not contribute ground troops to the Western Desert Campaign.
 This was reflected in Maxwell's replacement by Andrews.
 One of Andrew's first acts was to establish the Ninth Air Force to replace the United States Army Middle East Air Force (USAMEAF).
 The non-air force administrative functions of USAFIME were taken over by the North African Theater of Operations United States Army (NATOUSA) when the Egypt-Libya campaign ended on 12 February 1943.